• Share page

 Adding lights/illumination to scenery with MSFS SDK

 By using the MSFS SDK, you can easily add light objects that are provided as standard in MSFS to your scenery.
-The light objects that can be added are point light sources with a white or slightly orange color.
-They can be used as street lights or to illuminate buildings.

 PC Start MSFS, load the project, and start the simulation.
 Then switch the scene to night.
 Select [WEATHER] from the toolbar.